GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/SOURCEZONE_PARAMETERS/README.md

 If segmentation is used, the scaling_relation of all segments must be identical to the scaling_relation on the unsegmented source.

-This must be set before creating the tsunami events using the scripts in [../../SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/](../../SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/).
+This must be finalised before creating the tsunami events using the scripts in [../../SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/](../../SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/).

 shear_modulus